International Medical School, University of Milan: Curriculum

 The school has a six-year program.
 The curriculum is block/module based rather than course based, following a similar format as American and Canadian Medical Schools.
 The first two years are dedicated to pre-clinical studies, focusing on anatomy, physiology, biochemistry, and microbiology.
 The following four years are clinical, with frequent rotations in different medical and surgical departments in hospitals.
 The school emphasizes problem-based learning, interdisciplinarity, and translational medicine.
 Students have the opportunity to do part of their education abroad via the Erasmus Programme.
 All teaching is in English.
-Students are required to learn Italian, and, in order to be graduated, must, in English, write and defend a final thesis.
+Students are required to learn Italian, and, in order to be graduated, they must write and defend a final thesis in English.
 The degree granted is a Dottore magistrale, styled in English as a Doctor of Medicine.

 Activities

 The first two years are mostly held in L.I.T.A, being considered "preclinical".
 Besides lectures, activities (e.g. Problem-Based Learning, classes with anatomical models, spirometry tests etc.) are provided to improve knowledge of critical topics.
 From the third year onwards the students alternate between lectures and practical clinical learning in hospitals.